Web Design Blog

 Additionally, as you may have noticed from the previous examples, you don’t necessarily have to have extensive knowledge of the ins-and-outs of a database (like a backend developer would), but you will at least need to have a general understanding of how the frontend interacts with it – how to get data from a database and display dynamic information within a component or element on the screen.
 The line between frontend and backend here seems to get increasingly blurry.

-If these things seem of interest to you, if you think that you can learn them quickly (in an ever-changing industry), and if you think that you can you handle them on a consistent basis without pulling out your hair, then congratulations, frontend development is for you.
+If these things seem interesting to you and if you think that you can learn them quickly then frontend development is for you.

 Frontend Engineer Salary